-- 6.4.1 The Asset Disposal and Property Transformation Programme is a process to continually review the Council's portfolio on a rolling basis to ensure that only assets that are performing to acceptable levels are retained or invested in.
-The c.120 buildings the Council occupies and delivers core services from are included in this programme. - 6.4.2 The programme is initially reviewing all corporate assets and considering them against current service delivery needs.
+6.4.1 The Asset Disposal and Property Transformation Programme is a process to continually review the Council's portfolio on a rolling basis to ensure that only assets that are performing to acceptable levels are retained or invested in.
+The c.120 buildings the Council occupies and delivers core services from are included in this programme.

+- 6.4.2 The programme is initially reviewing all corporate assets and considering them against current service delivery needs.
 The resultant proposal will include timelines to reflect known or anticipated service delivery changes and future opportunities.
-It will also consider the complexity around the relocation of services where this is necessary as well as opportunities that may arise through contract expiries and the release of assets currently used to deliver these functions. - 6.4.3 As part of the ongoing governance process an officer group has been set up (Asset Disposal and Property Transformation Board) to monitor the utilisation and performance of assets which includes looking at current occupation levels, running costs and opportunities for revenue/capital generation.
-This will then enable asset use and performance to be reviewed against the performance of other boroughs and available benchmark data. - 6.4.4 The asset disposal programme has already identified non-essential assets that can be disposed of.
+It will also consider the complexity around the relocation of services where this is necessary as well as opportunities that may arise through contract expiries and the release of assets currently used to deliver these functions. - 6.4.3 As part of the ongoing governance process, officers monitor the utilisation and performance of assets which includes looking at current occupation levels, running costs and opportunities for revenue/capital generation.
+This will enable asset use and performance to be reviewed against the performance of other boroughs and available benchmark data. - 6.4.4 The asset disposal programme has already identified non-essential assets that can be disposed of.
 The continuation of the asset review will further inform the Asset Disposal Strategy and programme by establishing which further assets are the most fundamental to the Council's service delivery and should be retained, and which assets are low-priority or surplus.
 The continuation of the programme and subsequent rationalisation and/or disposal of current assets will help to deliver further capital receipts to reduce the Council's capital financing costs, debt burden and overall running costs.